SircleCquare/SE306_Project_2/README.md

 ## Running
 Either:
-- Download the binary supplied with the PROTOTYPE release and click to open the EXE; or,
+- Download the binary supplied with the PROTOTYPE release, unzip the file, and run prototype.exe from within it; or,
 - Navigate to the build output you generate and run that application

 ## Controls